clarkphp/presos/php-compat-toolkit/README.md

 ```

 - Your per-finding detailed count of findings is in a file called `compatibility-summary-YYMMDD.txt`
-  and looks like the example below.
+  and will look like the example below.
 If yours is this clean, consider yourself lucky!

 ```
                             Number of Occurrences : PHP Compatibility Finding